-In casual American English, "She used a food processor to blend the ingredients into a paste" sounds like "shee YOOZD uh FOOD PRAH-suh-ser tuh BLEHND dhee ihn-GREE-dee-uhnts ihn-too uh PAYST".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "She used a food processor to blend the ingredients into a paste" as "shee YOOZD uh FOOD PRAH-suh-ser tuh BLEHND dhee ihn-GREE-dee-uhnts ihn-too uh PAYST" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on into, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.